A town hall meeting brings together people of a community with their elected leaders to discuss local issues in a relatively casual setting.

-Mayor Bailey did just that, this Wednesday evening (November 8, 2017), he invited residents of the Coronado Cays to come to the local eatery, Calypso Café, and hear an update on crucial issues concerning Coronado and those who reside in the secluded, but not forgotten Cays.
+Mayor Bailey hosted a town hall meeting this Wednesday evening (November 8, 2017).
+He invited residents of the Coronado Cays to come to the local eatery, Calypso Café, and hear an update on crucial issues concerning Coronado and those who reside in the secluded, but not forgotten Cays.

 From the beginning, Mayor Bailey wanted everyone attending the meeting to understand that the Cays is a key player in what happens in the City of Coronado.